Scientific-Computing-Lab/ParallelCodeEstimation/README.md

   - We purposely skip building 8/320 due to MPI requirements or missing build dependencies

 ## Building

 Execute the following command to get the Makefile generated and to start the build process.
 This will automatically `make` all the programs, **you'll NEED to edit the `runBuild.sh` script to properly set any compilers/options for the codes to build**.
-By default, we have everything building with `clang++` and `nvcc`, this should mostly work out-of-the-box but some include paths may need to be set.
+By default, we have everything building with `clang++` and `clang`, this should mostly work out-of-the-box but some include paths may need to be set/overriden.
+(SEE BELOW)
 ```
 source ./runBuild.sh
 ```

 # Common Build Issues

+The biggest build issue is that `clang` isn't assigning the proper order of includes when building a CUDA or OMP program.
+To get around this we include some extra flags in the `runBuild.sh` script that allow you to overwrite the include directories that `clang` tries to automgically put in.
+An example with the `LASSEN` build flags is included to guide what directories are required for other machines.

-Here's a list of common build issues that might help if you're encountering errors in the build process.
+Here's a list of other common build issues that might help if you're encountering errors in the build process.
+Most of these should have been taken care of already, but we may have missed a few.

-- .c files intended to be interpreted as C++
+- .c files intended to be interpreted as C++ or CUDA
 - .c/.cpp files included as headers
 - sources files that needed to be added (because our script didn't catch them)
 - missing includes
 - missing preprocessor defines
+- source files that need to be unzipped
 - missing libs to link
 - putting some search/include dirs before others when compiling (duplicate filenames can cause header include mixups)